raspberrypilearning/target-practice/en/step_3.md

 ### Draw the target circles

-The target circles will cover the brown triangle where they overlap, because they are drawn later.

 --- task ---

-The largest part of the target will be a blue **circle** made by using the `ellipse()` function.
+The largest part of the target is a blue **circle**.

-An ellipse is a shape with a single side and no corners.
-It can be squashed, like an oval, or perfecly round, like a circle.

-An ellipse needs `x` and `y` coordinates, width, and height.
-The `x` and `y` coordinates of an ellipse are the centre position.

-**Tip:** To make a circle, the **width** and **height** must be the same.
+Set the fill colour to `outer` (blue).

+Draw an ellipse with coordinates for its centre, and give it equal width and height.

 --- code ---
 ---